BWibo/3dcitydb-mkdocs/docs/citydb-tool/index.md

 citydb-tool is launched with default JVM options, which can be overridden by setting the `CITYDB_OPTS` environment variable.
 You can also use `JAVA_OPTS` or `DEFAULT_JVM_OPTS` to pass JVM options to the `citydb` script.
 For example, to increase the JVM's maximum heap size, the option `-Xmx` can be used.
-The following command shows how to set `JAVA_HOME` to specify the Java installation and use `CITYDB_OPTS` to allocate 2 gigabytes for the heap space.
+The following command shows how to set `JAVA_HOME` to specify the Java installation and use `CITYDB_OPTS` to allocate two gigabytes for the heap space.

 === "Linux"